 A study into perineal care by British researchers which is relevant to our situation here in the U.S. has estimated that more than 85 percent of women who go through a vaginal birth may suffer a certain amount of perineal trauma with 60-70 percent needing suturing.
 Unfortunately it seems that often treating these problems is inadequate after childbirth which is good grounds for filing a personal injury claim.

-Fortunately in New York and other states in the country provision is made for people like Cruz in the form of a personal injury claim.
+Fortunately in New York and other states in the country provision is made for people like Cruz in the form of a Long Island Personal Injury Lawyer claim.
 This won’t restore her life to the same position as it was before the life-changing injury but at least she can get financial compensation to help cover medical expenses, adapting her home to allow for her life altering situation, loss of consortium to her husband who is unable to offer love in the same way as before the injury, an amount for pain and suffering as well as the financial loss from being unable to earn an income due to the constant pain she has to endure.

 Personal Injury Attorney, Richard S. Jaffe Esq. and his colleagues fully sympathize with victims like Cruz.
 When you go through a routine activity like giving birth you don’t expect to be so traumatized by the event that you have to endure the rest of your life experiencing constant pain because the person delivering the baby was negligent.
 Richard believes that being compensated financially for someone else’s mistake helps the victim to regain his or her life even though normality will never fully return the victim will be financially secure to handle the change in life circumstances.